 Have you recently lost a tooth?
 Losing a tooth might be a very serious problem for many.
 It is not just a cosmetic or appearance-related issue.
-It comes with several other problems with it such as pain, difficulty in eating and chewing and other discomforts.
+It comes with several other problems with it such as pain, difficulty in eating and chewing, and other discomforts.
 If you are wondering what all solutions you have, dental bridges are one of the best options for you.

 A dental bridge is a set of teeth placed over your missing teeth.
-It is also commonly known as false tooth.
+It is also commonly known as a false tooth.
 You can undergo this process if you have lost a tooth or more.
 It appears and feels like your natural teeth once it is fitted properly.
 You should only see well-reputed dentists for undergoing this procedure.
-To get the best dental bridges near me, i.e., in West New York, visit Complete Dental Works which has a qualified and compassionate team of reliable dentists in West New York.
+To get the best dental bridges near you, i.e., in West New York, visit Complete Dental Works which has a qualified and compassionate team of reliable dentists in West New York.

 What is a Dental Bridge?

 When you have lost a tooth or more, a gap is created at the site of the lost teeth.
 You need to get this gap filled so that it does not lead to any kind of discomfort in eating, chewing, etc. Dental Bridges are used to fill this gap by acting as a replacement for your lost teeth.
 They also stop the surrounding teeth from shifting into the gap created by the lost teeth.
 These bridges are normally made from porcelain so that they could blend perfectly with your natural teeth.

 There are several types of dental bridges.
 Your dentist will select the best one for you depending on your specific requirements.